Branner Hall is an upper-class dorm, home to 125 students, with a public service theme.

 Tom is the Executive Director of the Haas Center for Public Service at Stanford University.
 Tom studied physics as an undergraduate, earned a Master's and PhD in Education, and has worked and taught in universities in Wisconsin, Michigan, Mississippi, and now California.
-He grew up on a farm, loves to ski, tinker with vintage Volkswagens, brewing beer, and play the guitar (he’s recently started to play the banjo).
+He grew up on a farm in Wisconsin and loves to ski, tinker with vintage Volkswagens, brew beer, and play the guitar (he’s recently started to play the banjo).

 Mary Esther studied philosophy, earning an undergraduate and Master's degree.
 Her father was in the Air Force, which means she’s lived in lots of different places: England, Hawaii, Texas, Colorado, Mississippi, Wisconsin and California.
 She has experience teaching philosophy at the college level in Colorado, but in recent years her efforts have focused on improving educational equity and public health--particularly for youth.
 Mary Esther most recently served as the Youth Program Coordinator at St. Mark’s Episcopal Church in Palo Alto.
 Mary Esther enjoys reading, hiking, playing at the beach and camping.